Church problems: What should you do when you are disappointed or wounded by your church? Dealing with church problems, disappointments, and divisions.

 Burned by Church?
 Responding to Wounds, Disappointments and Divisions (Part 2)

-Expect problems and disappointments.
+Expect problems and disappointments in church

 Are you bitter, cynical, angry or depressed because of disappointments or wounds experienced in church?
 If so, don't let those hurts destroy your faith or drive you away from fellowshipping with other believers.
 Instead, ask God to help you deal with the wounds wisely, and then press ahead in your walk with the Lord.